 Memorial Museum FAQ

-Question and Answers with Museum Director Alice Greenwald
+Question and Answers with the National September 11 Memorial & Museum, President & CEO, Alice Greenwald

 Memorial museums are museums where educational exhibitions and public programs take place within the context of a memorial environment, typically commemorating events of tragic and global or national significance.
 The 9/11 Memorial Museum tells the individual stories of the 2,977 people killed in the 9/11 terrorist attacks at the World Trade Center, the Pentagon, and on Flight 93, as well as the six people who perished in the February 26, 1993 World Trade Center bombing.
 In our historical exhibition, we present the story of those attacks and particularly, the events as they unfolded on and after 9/11.